-For the General Studies in summer semester 2020 in study programmes at the BTU only the modules stated in the catalogue are permitted.
+For the General Studies in winter semester 2020/21 in study programmes at the BTU only the modules stated in the catalogue are permitted.
 Other modules are not allowed to be selected.

 Please notice the indices, which are determined by the heads of the study programmes.
 Not all the modules in the catalogue are permitted in every study programme.

 The General Studies (GS) are intended to teach skills beyond the specialised knowledge.
 Therefore General Studies are not part of the regular study programme, but add subject independent aspects.
 They do not replace skill integrated instruction, necessary from the angle of the study programme.